Table of Contents

 End Sub

-Notice that column B converts each string in column A to a date with a custom format of MM.DD.YYYY.
+Notice that column B converts each entry in column A to a date with a custom format of MM.DD.YYYY.
+This demonstrates the power of combining CDate() and Format(): CDate() handles the type conversion, and Format() handles the presentation layer.

-Note: You can find the complete documentation for the VBA CDate function .
+Note: You can find the complete documentation for the VBA CDate function on the official Microsoft Learn website.